 The Commission may base its decision on a written record or elect to hold a hearing. ( )

-Removal of an attorney from the Defending Attorney Roster or Capital Defending Attorney Roster for Other Reasons. ( )
+Removal of an Attorney from the Defending Attorney Roster or Capital Defending Attorney Roster for Other Reasons. ( )

-An attorney removed from a Roster for reasons other than set forth in Subsection 080.03 of these rules, may appeal their removal by submitting a notice of appeal and all supporting documentation within twenty-one
+An attorney removed from a Roster for reasons other than set forth in Subsection 080.03 of these rules, may appeal their removal by submitting a notice of appeal and all supporting documentation within fourteen

-(21) days of the Executive Director’s order of removal. ( )
+(14) days of the Executive Director’s order of removal.
+A Defending Attorney shall remain on the roster pending resolution of the appeal.
+If a Defending Attorney fails to file a notice of appeal within fourteen (14) days, they shall be removed from the Roster. ( )

 The Commission will review a timely appeal and issue a final agency order affirming or reversing the Executive Director’s decision, or take other action deemed appropriate by the Commission. ( )